-Work-in-progress is stated at cost until the development of of whether other assets or liabilities of the acquiree are software is complete and installed.
-The software is developed assigned to those units.
-Where goodwill has been allocated by third parties to the Group's specification.
-Upon the to a CGU and part of the operation within that unit is completion and installation, the cost together with cost disposed off, the goodwill associated with the disposed directly attributable to development and installation are operation is included in the carrying amount of the operation capitalized to the intangibles.
-No amortization is charged on when determining the gain or loss on disposal.
-Goodwill work-in-progress. disposed in these circumstances is measured based on the relative values of the disposed operation and portion of CGU Internally generated intangibles are composed of expenditure retained.
+Work-in-progress is stated at cost until the development of software is complete and installed.
+The software is developed by third parties to the Group's specification.
+Upon the completion and installation, the cost together with cost directly attributable to development and installation are capitalized to the intangibles.
+No amortization is charged on work-in-progress.